PokemonAutomation/pokemonautomation.github.io/docs/HostingFirstShinyRaid.md

-# How to host your first raid
+# How to Host Your First Raid

 This page is provided as a courteous and may not cover all the questions you have about hosting.
 We suggest spending some time looking up videos on YouTube if you need a visual explanation in addition to this.